 Harry waited for Ron, Hermione, and Ginny to come out.
 They decided to return directly to the Ministry rather than risk stirring up the Muggles in Dunster.
 However, Ginny said she would go to the flat in Hogsmeade.

-"I'll have a cup of Euphoric Wizard waiting for you," she said as she kissed him.
-Before Harry could speak she turned and was gone.
+"I'll have a cup of tea waiting for you," she said as she kissed Harry.
+Before he could speak she turned and was gone.

 "Don't go," she murmured with a sleepy smile.